Cyber-Aakash/Wordpress-Scanner/README.md

        git clone https://github.com/Cyber-Aakash/Wordpress-Scanner.git

-3. Run the following command to start with scanner :
+2. Run the following command to start with scanner :

        python wpscanner.py

+3. To Run this tool using Docker, follow these steps:

+       docker pull hackaj/wordpress-security-scanner:v1

+   Run the tool as a Docker container:

+       docker run -d -it [imageid/imagename:withtag]